CMS Content Not Updating in Next.js

 • affected page types

-Then confirm whether the stale content appears on:
+Check whether the new value appears on:

 • the detail page